 The University’s Prevent Working Group provides strategic direction and makes recommendations to ensure compliance with the University’s Prevent duty.
 The Group annually reviews and updates the University’s Prevent Action Plan and Prevent Policy and considers relevant sector developments.
 The Group reports to Council, Senate and, where necessary, Executive Board.
-It also informally reports relevant issues to the Student Experience & Welfare Committee, Senate, Council and the Executive Board.
+It also informally reports relevant issues to the Student Experience & Welfare Committee and Equal Opportunities and Human Resources Committee.

 On an annual basis, the University submits an Accountability & Data Return (ADR) to the Office for Students (OfS) to demonstrate that it is having ‘due regard’ to the Prevent Duty.
 This is an evidence-based and risk-based assessment of the University’s compliance, ensuring that it has appropriate policies and procedures in place and that these are followed in practice.

 Events and external speakers?

 The University’s Code of Practice to Ensure Freedom of Speech and Freedom of Expression sets out the responsibilities of the University and those of the event organisers (internal or external) when planning an event on campus or a University branded event off campus.
 It further sets out the University’s procedures when arranging meetings and other activities on the University’s premises which might be deemed controversial by the nature of the speakers present, or by the views which might be expected to be expressed.